-- Students will analyse and reflect on both the less and more successesful aspects of their Adobe Xd design in a live, deployed website.
+- Students will analyse and reflect on both the less and more successful aspects of their Adobe Xd design in a live, deployed website.

 Web design students must be qualified graphic designers or experience developers to enrol, if you are unsure about your eligibility please contact us.

-As you work through the modules in this course, you will be nutured through designing, and deploying your own site live and online!
+As you work through the modules in this course, you will be nurtured through designing, and deploying your own site live and online!